dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

     participant runtime as dotnet/runtime
     participant VMR as VMR

-    VMR->>VMR: src/arcade/eng/common is changed
+    VMR->>VMR: eng/common or<br>src/arcade/eng/common is changed

     par Code flow
-    VMR->>arcade: Backflow to arcade
+    VMR->>arcade: Backflow to arcade<br>includes eng/common
-    activate arcade
-    arcade->>arcade: eng/common is copied too
-    deactivate arcade
     and
-    VMR->>runtime: Backflow<br />includes eng/common
+    VMR->>runtime: Backflow<br>includes eng/common
     end
 ```

-> **❓❓❓:** `eng/common` would have to change in the VMR too?

 #### Updating `global.json`

 Similar to `eng/common`, the repo will follow the `global.json` settings from the VMR with the option to opt-out.
 This is mainly because bumping the .NET SDK in repositories can take time or is not desirable.

-Repositories can opt-out from getting Arcade updates from the VMR by ignoring the `Microsoft.DotNet.Arcade.Sdk` package in their `src/source-mapping.json` file.
+Repositories can opt-out from getting Arcade updates from the VMR by ignoring the `Microsoft.DotNet.Arcade.Sdk` package in their codeflow setting.

 ### Proposal for handling the configuration